 Get a Side Gig

-Put those creative talents to use to earn some extra income.
+Put those creative talents to use to earn some extra money.
 You can also consider taking on a part-time job or side gigs when available to bring in the bacon.
 Regardless of which route you choose, use all the proceeds earned to pay down student loan debt.

 Sell Your Stuff